Thibaudpmx/Virtual_tumor_publication/README.md

 **QSP Modelling of tumor heterogeneity in response to BH3-mimetics using virtual tumors calibrated with cell viability assays**

-Thibaud Derippe1,2,3*, Sylvain Fouliard1, Xavier Decleves2, Donald E. Mager3,4
+Thibaud Derippe, Sylvain Fouliard, Xavier Decleves, Donald E. Mager

 # Structure of the repository